civicrm/civicrm-asset-plugin/README.md

 # civicrm/civicrm-asset-plugin

 The `civicrm/civicrm-asset-plugin` is a [composer](https://getcomposer.org/)
-plugin to support project structures (such as the common Drupal 8 templates) in which PHP-code (`*.php`) and web-assets (`*.js`, `*.css`, etc) are split apart.
+plugin to support projects in which PHP files (`*.php`) and web-assets (`*.js`, `*.css`, etc) must be split apart.
 Its job is to identify web-assets related to CiviCRM, copy them to another folder, and configure CiviCRM to use that folder.

-It locates assets from:
+It reads assets from these composer packages:

-* `civicrm-core`
+* `civicrm/civicrm-core`
-* `civicrm-packages`
+* `civicrm/civicrm-packages`
-* Any `composer` package with a CiviCRM extension (`info.xml`)
+* Any `composer` package with a CiviCRM extension (`info.xml`) in the root

+Assets are synchronized to a public folder.
+If your web-site matches a well-known project template (e.g.  `drupal/recommended-project` or `drupal/legacy-project` in D8.8+), then the plugin will detect the output folder automatically.
+Otherwise, it can be configured.

 ## Quick start

+Simply add the package `civicrm/civicrm-asset-plugin` to your project:

 ```bash
 composer require civicrm/civicrm-asset-plugin:~1.0
 ```

-If your web-site matches a well-known project template (e.g.  `drupal/recommended-project` or `drupal/legacy-project` in D8.8+), then the plugin will autoconfigure itself.
+For a well-known project template, nothing more is required.

 For a novel or unrecognized project structure, you should explicitly configure the sync mechanism.
 Edit `composer.json` and describe where assets should go, e.g.:

 ```js
 "extra": {